cinvoke/d3-peaks/README.md

 <a href="#ricker-std" name="ricker-std">#</a> <b>std</b>(<i>value</i>)

 If specified, it sets the standard deviation of the curve to <i>value</i>.
-Otherwise, returns the \"width\" or standard deviation of the wavelet.
+Otherwise, returns the "width" or standard deviation of the wavelet.

 ```js
 var y = d3_peaks.ricker()